Beccy932/mybrookesblog/_posts/2020-09-30-movie-typography-trends.md

 * Elegant
 * Possible genres: romance, biography, fantasy

 Although they have similar characteristics, the typography for LadyBird and Loving Vincent are very different.
 The Amador font used for LadyBird is similar to a printed newspaper title, whilst Loving Vincent is a much more handwritten style.
-However, both films follow the lives of their titled characters showing how this font helps a poster become more personalised helping the audience to understand genre.
+However, both films follow the lives of their titled characters showing how these typefaces offers more personalisation, helping the audience to understand the biopic genre.

 ![](../uploads/32_677.jpg "Lady Bird Poster")